Skip to main content

 Basic Federal Eligibility

 To receive financial aid, a student must meet the following basic federal requirements.
 You may be asked to provide documentation to confirm your eligibility.
-If so, you will be given specific instructions of what documentation you will need to provide.
+If so, you will be given specific instructions about what documentation you will need to provide.
 We will not be able to provide you with a financial aid award offer until these eligibility requirements have been confirmed.

 Citizenship